As a small business owner, you may have considered offering your employees benefits like health insurance and retirement savings plans.

 Tools and resources

 Many “reasonable and necessary” business expenses also qualify for tax breaks.
 For example, professional publications and other continuing education materials can be deducted from your business taxes.
 Tools and uniforms purchased by the employer also qualify for a deduction, though some may deduct the cost of these items from their employees' paychecks.
+Note that if tools will be used for more than a year, they must be depreciated.

-In some circumstances, business meals are also tax-deductible.
+In some circumstances, business meals are tax-deductible.
 Meals purchased while traveling for work or meeting with clients, as well as during social or recreational activities (such as a company retreat or holiday party), are now 50% deductible as of the 2023 tax season.
-Meals provided for employees at the cafeteria, break room or other business locations are deductible at 50%.
+Meals provided for employees at the cafeteria, break room, or other business locations are deductible at 50%.

-Travel reimbursements, on the other hand, are largely tax-deductible.
-Employers can deduct employees’ expenses related to transportation, lodging and any other associated costs.
-Temporary work assignments, work retreats and conferences or conventions all fall under this category.
+Travel reimbursements are also largely tax-deductible.
+Employers can deduct employees’ expenses related to transportation, lodging, and any other associated costs.
+Temporary work assignments, work retreats, and conferences or conventions all fall under this category.
 Long-term work assignments (over one year in length) do not qualify.

 Achievement awards